By Erin Kim

-The word "Bombshell" has a whole new meaning since artist Simone Rovellini's explosive GIF creations hit the internet.
-From Cinderella's epic head explosion to a giddy Leonardo Dicaprio's cranium combustion, Rovellini's "Exploding Actresses" Tumblr has changed the meaning of some of history's great film scenes an an unforgettable way.
+The word "Bombshell" has a whole new meaning since artist Simone Rovellini's explosive GIF creations hit the Internet.
+From Cinderella's epic head explosion to a giddy Leonardo Dicaprio cranium combustion, Rovellini's "Exploding Actresses" Tumblr page has changed the meaning of some of history's great film scenes in an unforgettable way.

-Speaking from Italy, Rovellini chatted with Yahoo! about his subversive vision that planted a viral bomb in the internet.
+Speaking from Italy, Rovellini chatted with Yahoo!
+Movies about his subversive vision, one that planted a viral bomb on the Internet.

 SR: I still have some explosions that I haven't used in the videos, and I'm working on some new ones, yes.

 Y!: How do you make them?

 SR: That's part of the fun, it can be really challenging.
 It's about recreating the background and animating it in After Effects.

 Y!: Are there Exploding Actors on the way?
 Why is it just women?

 SR: I started targeting this overly sweet and romantic stereotype of women that often movies conveys, and Disney Princesses was the peak.
 There will definitely be a place for actors too in the future.
 I think I will wander in different directions.
 Leonardo DiCaprio explodes while screaming "I'm the king of the world" in this emphatic scene from "Titanic"I uploaded yesterday, and that's one of the funniest.

 I love making fun of clichés in general.